 Indexers.
 Indexers are the node operators of The Graph.
 They are motivated by earning financial rewards.

 Curators.
 Curators use GRT to signal what subgraphs are valuable to index.
-These will typically be developers but they could also be end users supporting a service they rely upon or a persona that is purely financially motivated.
+These will typically be developers and share their motivations but could also be end users supporting a valuable service they rely upon or a persona that is purely financially motivated.

 For developers, the APIs for building a subgraph will remain largely the same as it is using a local or hosted Graph Node.